jayway/webbstuga-startkit/ajax-modules-and-namespaces-promises/README.md

 Chrome/chroimium can't already be opened when you run this command.

 Templates are inlined in index.html.
 Open main.js to find you way.
-This branch supports routing, using director.js
+This version supports routing, using director.js

 Stubbed json API responses are stored in /api/

-This branch is comes with a tricky task: to be able to filter out completed or in-progress items in api.js.
+This exercise is comes with a fairly tricky task: to be able to filter out completed or in-progress items in api.js.